VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 The command for collecting CPU profile waits for 30 seconds before returning.

 The collected profiles may be analyzed with [go tool pprof](https://github.com/google/pprof).
+It is safe sharing the collected profiles from security point of view, since they do not contain sensitive information.

 ## Advanced usage